i-D's music class of 2017: obongjayar | read | i-D

-Stephen Stephen Umoh — so great they named him twice — has released very little music to date.
-But "Creeping," with a video directed by Frank LeBon, is all it took for us to fall in love with Obongjayar.
-Part poet, part griot, part thinker, part singer, the 24-year-old Nigerian-born London resident brings to mind everybody from Bob Dylan and Leonard Cohen to Fela Kuti and the Last Poets.
-He creates an utterly unique take on what music was, what music is, and what music might be.
+A very singular proposition, Steven Steven Umoh - so great they named him twice - has released very little music to date, but Creeping, with its video directed by Frank LeBon, is all it took for us to fall in love with Obongjayar.
+Part poet, part griot, part thinker, part singer, the 24-year-old Nigerian born, London resident brings to mind everybody from Bob Dylan and Leonard Cohen, Fela Kuti and the Last Poets creating an utterly unique take on what music was, what music is and what music might be.

 Age: 24